The Relationship Between Clutter And Stress

 How Decluttering your home can improve your stress levels and overall health

 Health is something many tend to take for granted until one day it’s compromised.
 A large majority of people go about their lives thinking they’re healthy because they haven’t developed a chronic disease, they’re not obese, or their mental health is seemingly in check.

-It’s often not until one gets sick that they realise perhaps they weren’t all that healthy to begin with.
-And then it’s only on the journey to health and wellness that they actually begin to realise how incredible their body and mind feels when their health is at the top of the priority list.
+It’s often not until one gets sick that they realize perhaps they weren’t all that healthy to begin with.
+And then it’s only on the journey to health and wellness that they actually begin to realize how incredible their body and mind feels when their health is at the top of the priority list.

 Health is one of those things that seems to get shoved to the side as the demands of work, family commitments, financial restraints and other factors of daily life take priority.
 But seriously without health, what have you got?